Hacker0x01/espresso/README.md

+# CAUTION: Please be advised that this project is still under active development.
+Because of the nature of this project (reverse engineering CoffeeScript patterns in JavaScript), I don't think that it'll be likely that this tool will ever be ready to convert every CoffeeScript codebase to ES6.
+It should be used as a helpful tool, and the changes should still be reviewed.

 # Espresso
 A quick shot of ES6 instead that old Coffee.

 This is a command line tool for converting CoffeeScript files into their ES6 equivalents*.